 By Rachel Lankester, Mutton Club Editor

-If you’ve decided to ditch the dye and embrace your natural hair color, you have several options for removing hair color to go grey.
-First, you could just let the dye grow out, but this is usually the least popular option!
+If you’ve decided to ditch the dye and embrace your natural hair color, you have several options for removing hair color to go natural grey.
+Maybe you’re finally fed up of having to First, you could just let the dye grow out, but this is usually the least popular option!
 The Covid-19 pandemic forced many women to do that during the lockdown, but it’s far from ideal!

 Secondly, you could cut your hair short so growing out the dye phase is that much quicker.
 Third, if you can get to a hair salon and can be bothered, you could work with your colorist to bring in more of your natural hair color gently over time using highlights for example.
-Finally, you could try stripping hair color either in a salon or even at home.
+Finally, you could try stripping permanent hair color either in a salon or even at home.
+Fortunately, there are plenty of options to try for color removal, without causing hair damage.

 ‘Natural’ ways for removing hair color at home

 We’ll start with some of the most natural methods, but be aware these may have limited impact if your dye has been in place for a while.